cvvsu/maskNPF/README.md

 ## TODO
-- The pre-trained model used in the manuscript.
+- Upload the pre-trained model used in the manuscript.
-- Using a notebook to illustrate how to use the code.
+- Use a notebook to illustrate how to use the code.
 - Train the Mask R-CNN model on all NPF events from the four datasets and upload the trained model.
-- A fancy GUI.
+- Provide a fancy GUI.

 ## License